CONCERN: Joint Replacement Mobility Support

 What Is Joint Replacement Mobility Support?

-Joint replacement mobility support refers to rehabilitation strategies used after procedures such as hip or knee replacement.
-These approaches focus on restoring mobility, strength, and confidence in movement following surgery.
-Individuals may experience:
+Joint replacement mobility support refers to rehabilitation and manual therapy strategies used after procedures such as hip replacement surgery, knee replacement surgery, shoulder replacement, or other joint replacement procedures.
+These approaches focus on restoring safe movement, strength, confidence, and comfort during the recovery process.

 Stiffness in the replaced joint